Aim 1: Organise enjoyable social events for postgraduate students interested in life sciences to create a supportive network with each other.

 *Post-docs, technicians and research assistants are welcome to attend all our social and academic events*

-Undergraduate benefits include free attendance at our academic events and the oppotunity to submit posters with monetary prizes! opportuntiy to network with life scientists and find out more about what postgraduate life is like.
+Undergraduate benefits include free attendance at our academic events and the opportunity to submit posters with monetary prizes! opportunity to network with life scientists and find out more about what postgraduate life is like.

 Academic Events Coordinators: Rebekah White and Katharine Clayton

-Social Events Coordinators: Dan Larcombe and Heather Bottomley
+Social Events Coordinators: Heather Bottomley and Mark Peacock

 If you have any questions contact Emily at email@example.com